On this page

 Special field shortcuts

-Because Amplitude SQL is built directly into the Amplitude chart experience, you can leverage much of the same familiar Amplitude user interface, such as the datepicker chart saving experience.
-You can do this by using Amplitude SQL's special fields for powerful shortcuts:
+Amplitude SQL is built directly into the Amplitude chart experience, so you can use the same Amplitude interface, including the datepicker and chart saving experience.
+Amplitude SQL also provides special fields for shortcuts:

-• $date: When using this shortcut, the time range chosen by the datepicker is automatically applied and will update the query over time.
-It refers to the event time on the event and will respect the timezone the project has been set to.
-Otherwise, Amplitude SQL will return data in UTC.
-This must be used in conjunction with $events.
+• $date: Applies the time range from the datepicker and updates the query over time.
+It refers to the event time on the event and respects the project's timezone.
+Otherwise, Amplitude SQL returns data in UTC.
+Use it with $events.

 • $amplitude_id: The original Amplitude ID for the user.
 Use this field to automatically handle merged users.